TOURS GIVE

 Wed, November 20, 2024 4:57 PM | Anonymous

-Verne Morton was born on October 9, 1868, and lived in the village of Groton, Tompkins County, New York all his life; he died in 1945.
+Verne Morton was born on October 9, 1868, and lived in the town of Groton, Tompkins County, New York all his life; he died in 1945.
 A schoolteacher, he never ascended to national recognition as a photographer, though some of his work suggests he should have; he was content limiting his artistic domain to the region he was raised in.
 Morton’s photographs documented activities typical to the geographic and temporal setting within which they occurred, but—perhaps owing to his great familiarity with this division of American rural life—they do not feel voyeuristic or manipulative.
 Instead, they handle their subjects with tenderness and care.

 I have selected ten of Morton’s photographs from Images of Rural Life, published in 2002 by The Dewitt Historical Society of Tompkins County (now The History Center in Tompkins County), which I feel are emblematic of these qualities, and which strike a chord on multiple fronts: for strength of composition, of historic virtue, of sentimentality, of pure grit (as in the book’s cover image, “Porter Morton (Verne Morton’s father) braiding seed corn, 1905”), and of a sort of visceral, rawness I think exclusive to the era in which they were taken.